 Our Parish Office is open from Monday to Friday, 9.00 a.m. to 5.00 p.m., providing a wide range of services.
 We also see it as an important place of Welcome and Information.

-The Reception Desk is staffed on a voluntary basis by parishioners during the mornings, afternoons and evenings.
+The Reception Desk is staffed on a voluntary basis by parishioners during the mornings from 10:30 a.m. until 12:00 noon.
 We are delighted with the level of support that parishioners are giving to this kind of service.

 The Brendan Heffernan Room is named after our beloved late parish priest.
 It houses his personal and very wide ranging library.
 It is our hope that this room will also be accepted and used as a relaxing sitting room area which people are very welcome to use, especially during the day time.
 In the evening time, it will often be used for activities and meetings.
 With a lovely bay window and window-seat, it overlooks the courtyard garden.
 This garden is accessed from the Coffee Dock and from Teallach Áine through the patio doors, as an extension to these areas.